How Should Running Shoes Fit Toe?

 When choosing running shoes, comfort, functionality, and long-term health are more important than style.
-Many of us choose shoes based on brand or design, which we should ignore, and look at how should running shoes fit our toe.
-However, whether it is walking or jogging, wearing shoes that are too small can lead to various problems, including blisters, pain, and swelling.
-For this, we must choose running shoes that fit our toes.
+Many of us choose shoes based on brand or design, which we should avoid.
+Instead, we should look at how running shoes should fit the toe.
+But whether walking or running, if the shoe is too tight, it can cause various problems like blisters, pain, and swelling.
+That’s why we need to choose running shoes that fit the toe properly.

 How important is it to wear running shoes that fit your toe?